 In accordance with the PRC Company Law and the articles of association, each of the PRC subsidiaries of the Group is required to appropriate 10% of its profits after tax, as determined in accordance with Accounting Standards for Business Enterprises and other applicable regulations, to the statutory surplus reserve until such reserve reaches 50% of its registered capital.
 The appropriation to the reserve must be made before any distribution of dividends to shareholders.
 Apart from the statutory surplus reserve, discretionary surplus reserve can be appropriated according to the resolution of shareholders' meeting.
-The surplus reserve can be used to offset previous years' losses, if any, and part of the statutory surplus reserve remaining after the capitalisation shall not be less than 25% of its capital.
+The surplus reserve can be used to offset previous years' losses, if any, and part of the statutory surplus reserve can be capitalised as the PRC subsidiary's capital provided that the amount of surplus reserve remaining after the capitalisation shall not be less than 25% of its capital.